juanpc2018/A3630-Links/README.md

 # A3630-Links

-The price and avability of a real Motorola / Frescale 68060 Rev.6 </br>
+The price and avability of a real Motorola / Freescale 68060 Rev.6 </br>
 is getting ridiculous, $400usd. from China or Russia for a 50MHz CPU. </p>

 There was also LC060 and EC060, without FPU and MMU </br>